-In fact, Dr. Baribeau can achieve LASIK procedure results that are up to 25 times more accurate than traditional LASIK.
+Dr. Baribeau can achieve LASIK procedure results that are up to 25 times more accurate than traditional LASIK.

-Our lasik eye surgeon, Dr. Baribeau has more than 40 years of experience performing refractive surgery and he has been using the excimer laser since BEFORE the technology first received FDA approval in the U.S. in 1998.
+Our LASIK eye surgeon, Dr. Baribeau, has more than 40 years of experience performing refractive surgery, and he has been using the excimer laser since BEFORE the technology first received FDA approval in the U.S. in 1998.

 Dr. Baribeau has improved the vision of tens of thousands of patients with laser vision correction procedures, such as LASIK, EPI-LASIK, LASEK and PRK.

 At the San Antonio office of Dr. Alan Baribeau, we pride ourselves in providing the highest quality of care.
-Quality begins with professional and caring attitude.
-It extends to thoroughness and accuracy of data collection in preparation for surgery.
-It involves a well-trained, experienced, skilled surgeon and certified surgical support staff uniquely qualified to perform your laser vision correction eye surgery.
-It means using the state-of-the-art laser equipment.
+Quality begins with a professional and caring attitude.
+It extends to the thoroughness and accuracy of data collection in preparation for surgery.
+It involves a well-trained, experienced, and skilled surgeon and certified surgical support staff uniquely qualified to perform your laser vision correction eye surgery.
+It means using state-of-the-art laser equipment.
 It is enhanced by the comfort of a first-class facility.

 Not everyone is a suitable candidate for LASIK eye surgery.
 LASIK candidacy is determined by Dr. Baribeau after your eyes have been examined and he has reviewed your medical history and talked with you about your vision needs and goals.